nansencenter/NEDAS/perturbation/README.md

 2. Compile the perturbation code: `make`

-3. Go to runtime directory, `ln -fs $NEDAS_DIR/perturbation/perturbation.exe .` and make changes to namelist `pseudo2d.nml` accordingly, then run the program `./perturbation.exe`.
+3. Go to runtime directory, `ln -fs $NEDAS_DIR/perturbation/perturbation.exe .` and make changes to namelist `perturbation.nml` accordingly, then run the program `./perturbation.exe`.
 There will be `synforc_*.nc` files generated.
 The file contains perturbations for different variables with dimension (nens, ydim, xdim)

 List of namelist options:
 ```
-&pseudo2d
+&perturbation
 debug = .true.   !!switch on/off debug mode

 xdim = 800 !!num grid points in x